computations/root_digger/docs/README.md

     git clone --recursive https://github.com/computations/root_digger

-This will obtain all the required dependencies including a modified `libpll`.
+This will obtain all the required dependencies including `coraxlib`, as of `v1.8.0`.
+Previously, coraxlib required a modified version of `libpll` and the library GSL.
-Furthermore, the particular variant of `libpll` that is used by RootDigger requires the GNU Scientific Library (GSL).
-Most distributions have packages available, so installing it should be done through your package manager.
-In the case that GSL is not found though, the build process will automatically download GSL and build it.

-Compilation of `libpll` requires the dependencies Flex and Bison, both of which can also be obtained through a package manager.

 Root digger requires `cmake` to build.
 There is a `makefile` provided which will set up the build directory and build the software automatically.
 Once the